Teaching and Research Assistantships

 Applying for Financial Aid

-Financial Aid Office - Applying for Financial Aid
+Office of Financial Aid - Applying for Financial Aid

-The mission of the Financial Aid Office is to help remove financial barriers and
+The mission of the Office of Financial Aid is to help remove financial barriers and

 assist students with the costs of attendance at The University of Texas at Dallas.
-The role of the Financial Aid Office is to try to fill the gap that exists between the
+The role of the Office of Financial Aid is to try to fill the gap that exists between the

 cost of attendance and funds available from your family, savings and other resources.